dnlbowers/Vape-Store/README.md

 # **Vapor Town** (review after project and add where needed)

-Vapor Town is a fictional B2C vape supply store design and implemented with Django, Python, HTML and CSS.
+Vapor Town is a fictional B2C vape supply store designed and implemented with Django, Python, HTML and CSS.
 IIt aims to provide and easy to use interface where customers can browse all items at once or sort into specified categories.
 The site provides search functionality as well as an inbuilt stock system to ensure users cannot buy items which are not currently in stock, and once signed in allows the user to save an address to their profile for easy and convenient checkout.

+This small scale business idea was born from a pipe dream back in the day where I use to dream of having an online store selling all the latest and greatest vape gear.
+I have since moved on from that dream and decided to use this project as a way to learn and practice my skills in Django and Python.

 **RESPONSIVE SCREENSHOT TO GO HERE**